IACarvalho/ReactNativeDex/README.md

 # ReactNativeDex
-A pokedex using a pokeAPI
+A pokedex app using a pokeAPI made with React-Native